Director and Writer Joachim Trier

 Blackbook Magazine : “Joachim Trier’s English-Language Debut is Set to Head Into Production With Isabelle Huppert & More” [This article is no longer available on the Internet]

 Hillary Weston at Blackbook has this to say in her article:

 Trier’s work is poetic and haunting, visceral and honest, telling stories of friendship, illness, love, ambition, foolishness, and intellect that are both playful in style and striking in frankness.
 His films are melancholic and at times deeply saddening, yet always with a tinge of hope that penetrates through.
 There’s a quality to Reprise and Oslo that feels reminiscent of Wenders—a refreshing and almost spiritual exploration of existential quandaries and what it means to simply exist.
 (Sidenote: you haven’t seen either one of them, I would suggest heading to Netflix or Hulu immediately and doing so.)
 And since Oslo‘s release last year, there’s been talk of Louder Than Bombs, Trier’s next feature, his English-language debut.
 But now, it’s been announced that the film is officially set to go into production.

-To help you prepare, here are some articles and interviews, including a video Q&A, about director/writer Joachim Trier and his previous work.
+To help you prepare, here are some articles about director/writer Joachim Trier and his previous work.
 Gabriel has to learn his lines and invest his time in making this project a reality.
 The least we can do is learn more about the people with whom he will be working and possibly why he was attracted to this project and its director in the first place!

 Filmmaker Magazine: City Limits, an interview with director Joachim Trier